Jamaica Consumer Trends 2026: 2.8M Consumers, Shopping & Brand Data

 Diaspora Impact on Jamaican Consumer Market

-- Barrel culture: Over 500,000 barrels shipped annually from US, UK, and Canada introduce new brands and products
+- Barrel culture: Regular barrel shipments from US, UK, and Canada introduce new brands and products, shaping household consumption habits

 - Real estate and construction: Diaspora investment drives housing and retail development